levizwannah/mpesa-sdk-php/readme.md

 //... save to db, etc
 ```
 ## B2C API
-The B2C API allows you to make payments mobile numbers
+The B2C API allows you to make payments to mobile numbers
 from your business short code.

 ### Requirements